 Driving the Forklift at Speed

-- Collision with obstacles and pedestrians that is caused by not having enough time to rest and does not pay enough attention while driving.
+- Collision with obstacles and pedestrians is caused by not having enough time to rest and does not pay enough attention while driving.

 - Faster driving can also cause tip-overs.